Understanding challenges to the interpretation of disaggregated evaluations of algorithmic fairness: Discussion

-We emphasize that our findings are primarily relevant to cases where it is assumed that modeling the statistical relationship between the covariates and the label of interest as well as possible for each subgroup is aligned with fairness goals, assuming that the observations used for model development and evaluation are observed without bias and are representative of the intended target population.
-However, we emphasize that the assumptions underpinning this setting should not be taken for granted, and that there are several unresolved normative questions outside of the scope of this work pertaining to the justification for the prediction and control for disparate outcomes across populations.
+We offer a concrete conceptual reorientation of analytic practice for algorithmic fairness.
+First, it is important to understand differences in optimal model performance across subgroups as a consequence of distributional differences that may be caused by disparities.
+Observing model performance differences thus motivates deeper investigation to understand the causes of distributional differences and to disambiguate such differences from observational biases (\textit{e.g.}, selection bias) and estimation error.
+Second, we argue that fairness (as well as related concepts such as equity or justice) is a downstream property of a policy or intervention that may leverage a predictive model \cite{mccradden2023normative,hu2020fair,liu2018-delayed,martin2020participatory}.
+Subgroup performance differences are then relevant to fairness to the extent that they reflect a contextually-meaningful notion of fairness in the context of the policy.
+Our results show that \textit{if} it is of interest to model well outcomes that may be disparate across subgroups, we should not in general expect parity in model performance across subgroups.
+However, we emphasize that the assumptions underpinning this setting should not be taken for granted, and that there are several unresolved normative questions outside of the scope of this work pertaining to the justification for the prediction of disparate outcomes across populations and control for proxies of disparity in evaluations.
 Designing effective evaluation procedures that are grounded in understanding of both the societal context contributing to inequities and the capacity for interventions and policies that incorporate predictive models to promote equity and fairness goals is a critical area of future work.